How to Get Dried Emulsion Paint Out of Carpet

 Additional Tips for Stubborn Stains

-For tough paint stains, either vinegar or rubbing alcohol may be used.
+- For tough paint stains, either vinegar or rubbing alcohol may be used.
 These could be used singly to help disintegrate the paint and loosen its bond from the surface.
-Prevention of future paint stains
+Prevention of future paint stains such as high gloss paint clean before drying.

 Frequently asked Question FAQs: